amzhong/GitLab/answers.md

 git merge top_N
 ```

+I think it would merge top_N into the test branch (i.e. the test branch is the one that would change), so process_movie_data.py would have the updated top_n function.

 6. What do you think would happen if you ran the following commands?
 What branches would change, and how?
 ```
 git checkout top_ten
 git merge test
 ```

+I think it would merge test into the top_ten branch, so the quiz.md file will be renamed to answers.md.

 7. What do you think would happen if you ran the following commands?
 What branches would change, and how?